FrederikTobner/JANUS/book/src/chapter-01-introduction/prerequisites.md

 If any of these feel confusing, spend time with foundational resources first.
 OS development is challenging enough without simultaneously learning prerequisite skills.

-If you need to get familiar with these topics, here are resources that can
+If you need to get familiar with these topics, here are resources that can be used to provide the necessary background knowledge.
+These may not be the absolute best resources out there, but they are what I have found useful in the past.

-For **C Programming**  both "Learn C Programming" by Jeff Szuhay and "C Programming Language" by Kernighan & Ritchie can act as a good starting point if you have never programmed in C. If you are already familiar with the basics "Extreme C" by Kamran Amini, can help deepen your understanding.
+For **C Programming**  both "Learn C Programming" by Jeff Szuhay and "C Programming Language" by Kernighan & Ritchie can act as a good starting point if you have never programmed in C.
+If you are already familiar with the basics "Extreme C" by Kamran Amini or "Pointers in C Programming" from Thomas Mailund, can help deepen your understanding.

 For learning **Assembly** "Programming boot sector games" by Oscar Toledo G. is a good start, but it only covers 8086/8088 assembly.